na-na-hi/renget/archive/pcrgjpstartguide.md

 Q - **I did the above and now I'm seeing pink textures everywhere, is there a fix?**
 A - Go into your setting and change your Graphics Rendered & Interface Renderer to "Direct X".
 It might be set to "OpenGL" by default.

+Q - **How do I get a ton of gems quickly as a new player?**
+A - Add a Max level player from the thread with a max Christina to borrow and clear the following content:
+1. Main Story - Normal nodes
+2. Main Story - Hard nodes
+3. Side Stories - Normal nodes (No borrows allowed)
+4. Side Stories - Hard nodes (No borrows allowed)
+5. 12k from skipping Arcs 1 & 2 story after hitting level 50
+6. Battle Arena early rewards

 ##->Helpful Links<-